frdeso/adding-kernel-tracepoints/README.md

 [2] https://lkml.org/lkml/2011/4/29/488

+####Notes from those discussions

+Some of the comments were about the use cases of this tracepoint.

 ###Questions?

 1. How to handle recursive page faulting.
 Can the tracer page fault during the recording of a page fault?